rormoura/automations/README.md

 > IQR function: Receives a float pandas series and returns a float number.

 > Chauvenet function: Receives a float pandas series and returns a float number.

+## Inside Utilities folder

+> dotAndComma function: Receives a dataframe column and returns a dataframe column.
+It assumes that there are no '.' for thousands separator, then replaces any ',' with '.'.